jigpu/linuxwacom-wiki-archive/wiki/Talk_Tablet_PC_Setup.md

 layout: wiki
 ---

 Why do we have Tablet PC Configuration and Tablet PC Setup?

 The thought was that if you did not decide to delete the script pages I would add the individual models to Tablet PC Setup and link them to their sections of Tablet PC Configuration.
 They could be merged but I felt that would make Tablet PC Setup unwieldy.
 Same applies to Wacom Tablet.
 Waltop is the exception because there isn't much variability between models that I can see.

+Why is this not part of the Rotation page?

 Re: the tablet pc auto-rotation script.
 It's a case of general applicability.
 The xrandr match line in the tablet pc rotation script